THANKS TO ALL WHO ATTENDED:

 Business Casual to Business.

-ATA has approved the CATI Conference for 8 Continuing Education points.
+7 ATA continuing education points.
 Certificates are delivered electronically, so it is very important that we receive your correct email address during registration.

 Whatever you prefer to take notes - pen and paper, notebook, tablet.